 Of course, you will need to share any new business modifications with your team.
 Let them know about your plans, outline their new roles and the expectations you have for them.
 When doing so, project a sense of calm – they are probably feeling very uncertain right now.
 Consider meeting at least weekly so that everyone shares your vision.
 In these times when so many of us are working remotely, utilize teleconference resources like Zoom and Google Hangouts to have face-to-face meetings even when you can’t be together.

-Develop a Short-Term Financial Plan
+Develop a Fresh Financial Plan

 While every organization is different, most small businesses have the same critical costs such as office rent, staff salaries and utility bills.
 Suppliers also need to be paid.
 If you are having cash flow challenges, decide who you need to reimburse now then contact them to determine your options to set up possible payment plans.
-In all likelihood, you will probably be dealing with other small businesses that are facing challenges like yours.
-Be equitable.
-You are all in this together.

 Along with your small business budget, you need to examine your own personal finances, which can have an effect on your business now and in the future.
 Control your spending and look at what costs are essential and what can be placed on hold.
 If you are not on a personal budget, now might be a good time to start.